ngandrass/moodle-quiz_archiver/docs/installation/archiveworker.md

 ## Resource usage guidelines

+The quiz archive worker is capable of processing multiple archive jobs in parallel.
+For each job, a separate browser context is spawned for rendering the quiz attempts.
+Therefore, the resource usage scales roughly with the number of parallel jobs.

-For reference, the Moodle Quiz Archiver uses **1 CPU** and **1 GiB of RAM** for each parallel job while processing.
-By default, up to four jobs can be executed simultaneously.
+For reference, each archiving job uses roughly **1 CPU** and **1 GiB of RAM** while processing.
+By default, up to four jobs are executed simultaneously.

 !!! warning
     For complex or large quizzes, you may want to increase the amount of RAM provisioned beyond the default reference.

-!!! info "Changing configuration values"
+!!! info "Changing the number of parallel jobs"
+    By default, the quiz archive worker will process up to 4 jobs in parallel.
     You can adjust the number of parallel jobs manually via the corresponding environment variable.